 This vast area stretches along the city’s docks, around the North and East of the city centre, and into a good part of the Vauxhall district.
-This area in particular is currently seeing massive amounts of investment, from the £5.5bn Liverpool Waters project to the new stadium for Everton FC (one of Liverpool’s two Premier League football teams), as well as housing projects such as the restoration of the iconic Eldon Grove, and the ultra-modern Devon House student development.
+This area in particular is currently seeing massive amounts of investment, from the £5.5bn Liverpool Waters project to the new stadium for Everton FC (one of Liverpool’s two Premier League football teams), as well as housing projects such as the ultra-modern Devon House student development.

 Close to the city centre, this up and coming area just below the centre is currently seeing somewhat of a transformation.
 Like much of Liverpool, it’s making a good place for investors to consider, with fantastic developments like the historic Coleman’s Fireproof Depository on offer.

 At Aspen Woolf, we’re not surprised to see these Liverpool postcodes have ranked so highly.
 With its thriving population of young professionals and numerous large-scale regeneration projects taking place in the city, it’s easy to see why the city has become such a popular place to live, and in turn, profitable place to invest.